yaniker/yaniker/README.md

 **To Connect**
 📧 erimyanik@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/erim-yanik/)
-💬 Open to collabs on AI/ML projects—DM me!
+💬 Open to collabs on AI/ML projects!

 <!---
 yaniker/yaniker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.